-The Contract 1252 Contract Modification/Trend Log - April 30, 2015 had the following activities:
+The Contract 1252 Contract Modification/Trend Log - March 25, 2015 had the following activities:

-- 49 Contract Modifications (CMods) totaling \$1,533,909 of additional CSP program costs, all of which have been certified. - Two Pending Contract Modifications (PCMs), which do not yet have estimated values. - No change orders were executed for this contract in April.
+- 49 Contract Modifications (CMods) totaling \$1,533,909 of additional CSP program costs, all of which have been certified. - Two Pending Contract Modifications (PCMs), which do not yet have estimated values. - One change order was executed for this contract in February (and two additional changes were executed after February).